City Barbeque Potato Salad: The Perfect Summer Side Dish

 If you don’t have a pressure cooker, you could definitely cook the potatoes on the stove.
 Just chop them into large chunks and place them in a pot with enough cold salted water to cover them completely.
 Bring the water to a boil and then simmer gently for 8-15 minutes or until fork tender.

-This is the pressure cooker I use: Ninja Foodi This all-in-one appliance is amazing.
+This all-in-one appliance is amazing.
 It combines the functionality of a pressure cooker, crock pot, rice cooker, and air fryer all in one.
 You need one of these in your life!
-Try out some of my other recipes made in my Ninja Foodi.

 Once you cook potatoes this way, you will never want to go back to the traditional method.